 “We started using containers to add a new layer of abstraction that goes beyond operating systems,” explains Piergiorgio Spagnolatti, head of infrastructure at Banca Popolare di Sondrio.
-“Containers allow us to keep the existing toolset for operations, while allowing the dev teams to leverage the new application architectures that come with containers.”
+“Containers let us keep the existing toolset for operations, while allowing the dev teams to leverage the new application architectures that come with containers.”

 Spagnolatti adds: “With our cloud foundation in place, we are now looking at how we can deploy emerging technologies—such as blockchain—to drive additional business value, including enhanced security and improved efficiency.”

-Another VMware financial services customer in Asia says container technology allows it to be agile with any workload—an important benefit as it strives to remain the region’s leading digital bank.
+Another VMware financial services customer in Asia says container technology allows that company to be agile with any workload—an important benefit as it strives to remain the region’s leading digital bank.
 Developing in a container environment also enables the bank’s developers and business leaders to more quickly explore new applications and services to support the bank’s growth initiatives.

-Kubernetes is an open source orchestration system that manages containerised applications in distributed clusters.
+Kubernetes is an open-source orchestration system that manages containerised applications in distributed clusters.
 Kubernetes accelerates and scales application development by managing and automating resource utilisation, failure handling, availability, configuration and scalability.
 Users can spin up a new container cluster in a matter of minutes.

 It’s clear that Kubernetes can help organisations accelerate application deployment and simplify application management.
 Yet virtualisation continues to be critical in their IT environments.
 Application development doesn’t mean a choice between a container/Kubernetes environment and a virtual machine (VM) environment.
 Organisations that deploy container and Kubernetes technology in a VM environment benefit from the isolation, security and management features of VMs, as well as the agility and portability advantages of containers.